alphastrata/schmimmdee/README.md

 ```
 - the hash will be different for every build.

-- the linetables are inlcuded so you can match lines of code i.e:
+- the linetables are included so you can match lines of code i.e:
 ```rust
     min_vec = min_vec.simd_min(values);
 ```